Bananapus/nana-tentacles/README.md

 `BPLockManager.sol` manages the locking of staked 721 tokens and and manages a `BPTentacleToken.sol` – an ERC-20 token contract with additional functionality allowing its designated lock manager to mint and burn tokens.

+_If you're having trouble understanding this contract, take a look at the [core protocol contracts](https://github.com/Bananapus/nana-core) and the [documentation](https://docs.juicebox.money/) first.
+If you have questions, reach out on [Discord](https://discord.com/invite/ErQYmth4dS)._

 ### BPLockManager

 `BPLockManager` manages "tentacles", which are essentially representations of staked tokens.
 It provides functionality to create, destroy, and check the status of these tentacles.